Successive Bayesian Reconstructor for Channel Estimation in Fluid Antenna Systems: Simulation Results

 \subsection{Estimation Behavior of the Proposed S-BAR}

 To better understand the working principle of the proposed S-BAR for channel estimation, we plot Fig. \ref{img:GPR} to intuitively show its behavior for different system parameters.
 The QuaDRiGa channel model is considered to generate channel $\bf h$.
-To show the ideal case, the covariance kernel ${\bm \Sigma}_{\rm cov}$ is used as the input of S-BAR.
+The ideal covariance kernel ${\bm \Sigma}_{\rm cov}$ is used as the input of S-BAR.
 Fig. \ref{img:GPR} (a)-(d) show the real part of $\bf h$ as a function of the port index, and Fig. \ref{img:GPR} (e)-(g) show the imaginary part of $\bf h$ as a function of the port index.
 Particularly, the curve ``Truth'' denotes the real channel $\bf h$, and the circle marks denote the sampled (measured) channels, which are selected by the switch matrix $\bf S$ designed via S-BAR.
-The black dotted line ``Mean'' denotes the posterior mean of Bayesian regression ${\bm \mu }_{\Omega}$, i.e., the estimated channel $\hat{\bf h}$.
-The highlighted shadows in the figures represent the confidence interval of $\bf h$, defined as $[{\bm \mu }_{\Omega}(n)-3{{\bm \Sigma }_{\Omega}(n,n)},{\bm \mu }_{\Omega}(n)+3{{\bm \Sigma }_{\Omega}(n,n)}]$ for the $n$-th port channel.
-From this figure, we have the following three observations.
+The black dotted line ``Mean'' denotes the posterior mean of Bayesian regression ${\bm \mu }_{{\bf h}|{\bf y}}$, i.e., the estimated channel $\hat{\bf h}$.
+The highlighted shadows in the figures represent the confidence interval of $\bf h$, defined as $[ {\bm \mu }_{{\bf h}|{\bf y}}(n) -3{{\bm \Sigma }_{{\bf h}|{\bf y}}(n,n)},{\bm \mu }_{{\bf h}|{\bf y}}(n)+3{{\bm \Sigma }_{{\bf h}|{\bf y}}(n,n)}]$ for the $n$-th port channel.